 What kind of nightlife or weekend activities do you participate in at Claremont McKenna?

-How happy are you with the weekend options at Claremont McKenna?
+How happy are you with the nightlife at CMC?
 Is there anything you would change about it if you could?

 How would you describe the overall social scene?